teivah/100-go-mistakes/.github/ISSUE_TEMPLATE/community_mistake.md

 **Describe the mistake**

-Describe the mistake and include a context if required.
+Describe the mistake and the context.

 **Solution**